W2AlharbiMe/line/readme.md

 ### Note:

-this project uses webpack encore without the option `splitEntryChunks`
+this project uses webpack encore without the options `splitEntryChunks` and `configureBabelPresetEnv`